These rules attempt to embody the spirit of self-support and fairness for all riders.

 Protecting yourself means being safe at all times and using the safety requirements below to their full capacity.
 It means not violating the laws of the road and it does mean engaging with other vehicles in a proper, kind manner.
 Remember, this is on an open course on public roads!

 No drafting - This race is not a team endeavor.
 If you find yourself with another cyclist, cool!
-Just ride side by side or keep 3 bike lengths between lead rear wheel and second cyclist’s front wheel.
+Just ride side by side or keep 3 bike lengths between the lead rear wheel and the second cyclist’s front wheel.
 The exception is the obvious Pairs Category.

 Additional Details Specific to Pairs Riders

 Pairs are a closed unit allowed to share any and all resources.
 The rules are the same as for GC; including responsibility for the safety and bike requirements with the exception that support is allowed between pairs.
-The pair may share resources, navigation duties, as well as allowed to draft.
+The pair may share resources, navigation duties, as well as be allowed to draft.
 Pairs do not have to travel exclusively with each other, solo riding is allowed, but both participants must reach the end of the route before the pair is deemed finished.